manyatrighatia/customerchurnprediction/README.md

 Project Overview:-

-This project predicts whether a customer will leave a telecom company based on customer demographics, subscription details, billing information, and service usage.
+This project predicts whether a customer will leave a telecom company based on customer demographics, subscription details, billing information, and service usage

 Problem Statement:-